 Sometimes, checks bounce because the account is closed or has insufficient funds.
 When a check bounces, you do not receive money.
 You have to track down the customer and collect payment from them.
 The collection process can be a hassle.
 You might not ever be able to collect money for the bad check, which means you don’t get paid for the good or service you provided.
 You might have to write it off as bad debt.

 Need a simple way to track checks and other payments made to your business?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
-Try it for free today.
+Patriot’s online accounting software is easy-to-use and affordable.
+We offer free, USA-based support.
+Try it for free today!